Signs and Hyperventilation Symptoms

 – Bags under eyes indicate abnormal water transport due to a faulty active transport of chemicals (especially salts or ions) caused by low O2 levels in tiny pumps.

 – Electromagnetic hypersensitivity creates inflammation and increases breathing causing less than 25-30 s for the body O2 test.

-- Caffeine addiction is based on reduced brain and body-oxygen levels, while coffee and caffeine-containing substances provide a temporary relief from symptoms of hyperventilation
+– Caffeine addiction is based on reduced brain and body-oxygen levels, while coffee and caffeine-containing substances provide a temporary relief from hyperventilation symptoms

 – Learn how to stop an addiction and disrupt a vicious circle using breathing exercises and lifestyle changes.